 Does the Advisory come with Solutions?

 The advisory makes some thoughtful suggestions including bolstering social institutions and addressing unhealthy cultural attitudes towards parents.
+Parents today are putting in more hours at home and at work, and they need support from social networks and civic institutions.
 I couldn’t agree more.
 I’ve personally experienced the incredible power of social connections while raising my children in a context that values family and family life.

 Some experts believe that we’re actually talking too much about stressors and mental health.
 And that may be partially to blame for the rise in symptoms–especially in kids.
 In fact, it seems that the focus on challenges facing parents and young adults may actually be creating an effect where parents feel their situation is uniquely challenging and uniquely out of their hands.
 This aligns to the generational trend toward the belief that our lives are controlled by outside forces rather than our own efforts–or an external locus of control.